 Returning After an Absence: A student returning to school after an absence is expected to check in at the Middle School Office before the start of classes with a note signed by the parents for the absence.
-The student then is expected to show the note to each of his/her teachers whose class was missed.
 The student is notified of missed assignments and deadlines established for making up the work.
-This information should be written by student in the Student's daily assignment book for each class.